 Then, when you’ve finished, be sure you leave each issue at the foot of God’s throne.
 Chain them there if you have to.

 Make sure you go out of God’s throne room without them.
 Carry only the empty sack with you.

 You see, it’s not until we release our anxiety to God that we can receive his peace.

 Leave your problems with God.

-Sometimes, we need to lose control.
-We need to be dependent on him.
+Sometimes, we need to let go of control.
+We need to be dependent on God.
 We need to allow him to care for us.

 Other resources to help you: